Affordable Housing Co-op Preservation Associate (Bilingual)

 - Help boards of directors and shareholders organize effectively to improve the performance of their co-op.
 Work to identify problems, clarify goals, and implement plans to meet those goals

-- Provide assistance by telephone and e-mail, offering information and referrals based on specific issues, problems and needs
+- Providing assistance by telephone and e-mail, offering information and referrals based on specific issues, problems and needs

-- Attend meetings at the building to address specific issues and keep board and shareholders informed of progress and tasks that need to be performed
+- Attending meetings at the building to address specific issues and keep board and shareholders informed of progress and tasks that need to be performed

-- Provide advisory consultations to board members and shareholders on an as-needed basis.
+- Offering advisory consultations to board members and shareholders on an as-needed basis.
 Consultations may be in the office or on-site at the building, as determined to be most appropriate

 - Review and analyze co-op financial records on a quarterly and/or annual basis